Administrators must make sure they perform the tasks described in Enabling messaging, in addition to any tasks described in this article.

 Option 1 (recommended): Moving to Sunshine Conversation APIs

 You can move your existing CCAPI integrations, including CCAPI-based chat bots, to Sunshine Conversation APIs.
-If you choose this option, we recommend you do so before enabling Zendesk messaging on your account.
+If you choose this option, we recommend you do so before migrating your account tp messaging.

 Option 2: Creating a Support trigger workaround

 If you do not choose to move your CCAPI integrations to Sunshine Conversations, you can work around the messaging limitation by creating a Support trigger to assign a chat bot to any ticket created via messaging: